 Project Title: Learning Foreign Languages Online

-Duration of project: June 2021 – May 2023
+Duration of Project: June 2021 – May 2023

-Project languages: The project’s outputs will be available in English, Spanish, Greek and Polish.
+Project Languages: The project’s outputs will be available in English, Spanish, Greek and Polish.

-Description of project: According to the University of Oxford, thousands of people have decided to learn or continue learning one of the most marketable skills for employment: foreign language.
+According to the University of Oxford, thousands of people have decided to learn or continue learning one of the most marketable skills for employment: a foreign language.
 The LFLO project intends to help increase their employability with foreign language skills.
 The aim of the Learning Foreign Languages Online project is to make it easier for adult and self-directed language learners to learn a foreign language online.

 Project partners have developed 2 innovative products/intellectual outputs that aim to encourage self-directed learners to understand how foreign languages are learned and how to engage available online materials to support their learning journey effectively.
 The products have been assessed by a team of language experts and have been compiled into a project website.

 The first product/intellectual output is a compilation of Open Educational Resources (OERs).
 In the context of this project, OERs are freely accessible, openly licensed online resources for language learners (e.g., grammar websites, podcasts, etc.).
-The resource organizes each language’s materials by CEFR level (language level) and area of language study (grammar, vocabulary, pronunciation, reading, writing, listening, and speaking).
+The resource organises each language’s materials by CEFR level (language level) and area of language study (grammar, vocabulary, pronunciation, reading, writing, listening, and speaking).

-While using the resources users can learn 7 languages: English, Spanish, Italian, French, Polish, German, and Croatian.
+While using the resources, users can learn 7 languages:English, Spanish, Italian, French, Polish, German, and Croatian.

 The second product/intellectual output is an e-course designed to guide as to how to use our compilation of OERs effectively.
 The E-course provides 40 hours’ worth of lessons and is comprised of 2 modules: